saesak/streamlit_twitter_depression/README.md

-streamlit_app.py contains streamlit GUI code as well as the preprocessing and prediction code for inputs inputted by the user. tokenizer.pickle is the tokenizer used to tokenize incoming user inputs for use in the model. future_updates.py is a file used to document future updates I have incoming for this streamlit app. tf_env is a virtual environment file that contains my dependencies.
+streamlit_app.py contains streamlit GUI code as well as the preprocessing and prediction code for inputs inputted by the user. tokenizer.pickle is the tokenizer used to tokenize incoming user inputs for use in the model. future_updates.py is a file used to document future updates I have incoming for this streamlit app. requirements.txt is a virtual environment file that contains my dependencies.